ryanphuang/e8/readme.md

-- Language support: The project (simulator, assembler, compiler) is written in golang, and I plan to implement a subset of golang that compiles to `e8`, the assembler and the compiler will be ported to that subset language later in the future, so there will be a advanced language compiler that runs in `e8` where it can compile itself.
+- Language support: The project (simulator, assembler, compiler) is written in golang, and I plan to implement a subset of golang that compiles to `e8`, the assembler and the compiler will be ported to that subset language later in the future, and there will be an advanced language compiler that runs in `e8` where it can compile itself.

 **TODO**